 Giving Compass’ Take:

-• Within the social development sector in India, there is a debate about how to achieve social change through scaling impact, and what a scaling approach entails.
+• Arun Kumar unpacks the debate within the social development sector in India about how to achieve social change through scaling impact, and what a scaling approach entails.

 • The author mentions that more donors are looking at investments in social enterprise models, rather than donating to a social cause.
 How does this trend further intensify the debate surrounding scale and social impact?